benmarwick/Interactive_PCA_Explorer/readme.md

 ## How to run or install

-There are three ways to run/install this app.
+There are two ways to run/install this app.

-First, you can access the app online at <https://benmarwick.shinyapps.io/interactive_pca_explorer/>.
-You can upload your CSV there and use all the functions.

-Second, you can run it on your computer like so:
+First, you can run it on your computer like so:

 ```
 library(shiny)